Yajirobe-Senju/Instagram-caption-Generator-using-Streamlit/README.md

 to create a virtual environment type the following in the terminal `conda create -p <your environment name> python3.10 -y` and press enter.

+next install the requirements.txt file by typing `pip install -r requirements.txt` in the terminal after activting the environment.

 For streamlit open the terminal in VS code and after creating the Virtual environment; activate it as well and type in

 `pip install streamlit`